-This topic does not apply to Oracle Cloud at Customer.
+This topic applies only to Oracle Cloud Infrastructure Classic.

 Oracle Cloud Stack is a component of Oracle Cloud that enables you to create multiple cloud resources as a single unit called a stack.
 You create, delete and manage these resources together as a unit, but you can also access, configure, and manage them through their service-specific interfaces.
 Stacks also define the dependencies between your stack resources, so that Oracle Cloud Stack creates and destroys the resources in a logical sequence.